 The UW varsity eight was headed to Berlin.
 But first, someone had to pay for it.

-The American Olympic Committee (AOC) stunned the UW with the news that the team had to pay their own way — with just two days to come up with the $5,000 (roughly $100,000 in today’s dollars) to cover their trip.
-Otherwise the AOC would send Penn, who’d finished second in the trials and had ample funding.
+The American Olympic Committee (AOC) stunned the UW with the news that the team had to pay their own way — with less than a week to come up with the $5,000 (roughly $100,000 in today’s dollars) to cover their trip.
+Otherwise the AOC would send Penn, which had finished second in the trials and had ample funding.

 The Seattle Times and Seattle Post-Intelligencer helped spread that news, and the Times gave a lead gift of $500, spurring the community to action.
 Volunteers made phone calls and solicited donations on the streets of Seattle.
 Loyal fans stepped up with donations ranging from 5 cents to several hundred dollars.
 Within two days, the Husky community, which had already helped pay for the team’s travel to Poughkeepsie and Princeton, once again came through, ensuring the Washington eight would represent the U.S. and compete for the gold.
 It was a community spirit that abides today.